brevzin/cpp_proposals/2996_reflection/reflection.md

         std::exit(EXIT_FAILURE);
       }

-      auto iss = ispanstream(it[1]);
+      // found our argument, try to parse it auto iss = ispanstream(it[1]);
       if (iss >> opts.[:om:]; !iss) {
         std::print(stderr, "Failed to parse {:?} into option {} of type {}\n",